Saving Money on Ski and Snowboard Trips

 Pick Your Season.
 There is no doubt that there is a ski seasons, and then there are seasons within the season that can make for major savings on ski trips.
 The seasons usually open around Thanksgiving with reasonable early-season rates until mid-December.
 For ages, the weeks around Christmas and New Years have been known as “high season” for skiing, but we like to call them “price gauging” season when the resorts crank their ticket prices up to the highest of the year.
 The period from early January thru early March is usually steady at a normally high, but not quite Holiday-high, rate.
 Then, many ski areas crank the prices up again in mid-late March for Spring Break traffic.
 Once you round the corner to April, prices generally drop substantially into “spring skiing” rates, and if the snow is still good these can be the best bargains of the year.
 Hotels generally follow suit, having shoulder seasons in November, December, and April, spikes around the holidays, and a steady high rate in January, February, and March.

 Buy Discount Resort Passes.
 Discount passes and lift tickets have been around for a while, and for many skiers they are the only option each year as they save so much money.
 They secret is in planning.
 You will get the most value out of a season-long discount pass if you buy it well before there is snow on the ground, and if you plan so that you can make use of all the benefits.
 The way it works is this: You buy something like a Max Pass or an Epic Pass, and depending on the package you bought, you get unlimited skiing at the associated resorts, or several days included as part of the pass which should more than make up for the cost.
 The Max Pass covers popular places like Big Sky, Steamboat, Crested Butte, Okemo, Mt.
 Bachelor, and others on its list of 39 mountains.
 For the price of skiing, say, Steamboat for five days, you get your five days there but also five days at any of the other resorts.
 Same goes for the Epic pass, which applies to all Vail Resorts.
 That list includes such favorites as Vail, Beaver Creek, Breckenridge, Heavenly, Park City, and others.
 These deals usually work the best if you have access to one of the many resorts as a home base which you likely will ski a few times during the winter, and can then do at least one destination trip which will make use of days at a premier resort.
+Don’t forget about the new Ikon Pass, a heavy hitter that will replace many of the Max Pass destinations.
+See our review of the Ikon vs. Epic Pass for more information.

 If Buying Not Buying a Season Pass, Get Lift Ticket Discounts.
 Walking up to a lift ticket window and buying on the spot is the most expensive way of skiing, without a doubt.
 There are a couple ways you can save on lift tickets even if you are not in a position to buy a season-long pass.
 First, if you are looking for a discounted lift ticket and do not have a season pass, see what our friends at Liftopia have in stock.
 They could save you a few bucks, you just need to be on-the-ball and do your search far enough in advance for them to ship the tickets to you.
 If you are, the savings could be substantial.
 Second, consider buying your lift tickets from the resort ahead of time.
 For example, buying a few days in advance at Vail will save you nearly $30 off the whopping lift ticket day prices that can be as much as $180 per day.